 “Hey coach, would you recommend someway for me to not end up with severe pain right above a very important area?”

 Let’s first say this, snatching should not be painful.
 If you have shoulder pain, you should fix it, if you have back pain, you should fix it, before snatching again.
 If you have pain in your pubic bone and bruising around it, you should fix that too.
+Consult with QC Kinetix MO and schedule an appointment to treat your conditions on a professional way.

 This is not just an inevitable part of snatching, the bar does not need to make aggressive contact with your pubic bone to the point of discomfort.
 Your issue if you are running into this problem is that you are likely leaving the bar away from the body for too long as you transition from first to second pull.
 This “hanging” bar will move back into the body, make hard contact and cause the pain and bruising we are talking about.